dlt/blog/content/posts/introduction-to-postgresql-indexes.md

  /opt/homebrew/var/postgresql@16
 {{< / highlight >}}

-Now we can use the internal `pg_class` to find the file where the heap a table is stored:
+Now we can use the internal `pg_class` to find the file where the heap table is stored:

 {{< highlight sql >}}
 create table foo (id int, name text);